Local Dev and CI with dev-local

 Durability

-dev-local stores data to your local filesystem, in directories under
+Datomic Local stores data to your local filesystem, in directories under the :system you specify when creating a Datomic Local client.

 Memdb